Mary Mason: Eurovision single

+by Mike Moran and Lynsey de Paul, sung by Kay Garner; "Where Were You When I Needed Your Love by John Macleod sung by The Foundations, and "What Do You Say to Love" by, Nick Ryan and Robin Slater, sung by Mary Mason.

-Mary Mason is a British singer who scored a minor hit in the UK Singles Chart in 1977 with a medley of Chip Taylor's "Angel of the Morning" / "Any Way That You Want Me", reaching #27 and spending six weeks in the chart.
-Earlier in the year, Mason took part in the A Song for Europe contest, with the song "What Do You Say to Love?".
+In 1977, Mason took part in the A Song for Europe contest, with the song "What Do You Say to Love?".
 The song finished in second place, behind Lynsey de Paul and Mike Moran's "Rock Bottom".
 The television broadcast for the show was blacked out, which disappointed Mason as she told the press she had been relying on making a visual impact.
 She recorded for the Epic label in the UK.

+"Angel of the Morning"

+The June 11, 1977 issue of RPM Weekly showed that her single "Angel of the Morning" along with "Everybody Be Dancing" by Starbuck, "Say What's On Your Mind" by The Great Rufus Road Machine and "Going With My Eyes Open" by David Soul was playlisted on CKLB in Oshawa, Canada.